rodericj/MinorityReportWithWatch/Presentation/MinorityReport.md

 ![left fit autoplay mute loop](ui.mp4)

-^ Aaron says that I need to be more concise with the explanation of the movie
+^ concise with the explanation of the movie

 ---